cscart/docs/en/user_guide/orders/order_statuses/set_status.rst

    * create a new status by clicking the **+** button;

-   * edit an existing status by clicking its name.
+   * edit an existing status by clicking its name;

+   * use drag & drop to sort statuses.

    .. important::